University of Newcastle (Australia): Coat of arms

+Academic profile

+Research divisions

 The university is home to a number of research centres.
 Its major centres are the Central Coast Research Institute (CCRI), Hunter Medical Research Institute, and Newcastle Institute for Energy and Resources (NIER).
 It also has a number of centres grouped as priority research centres; Australian Research Council centres and hubs; National Health and Medical Research Council centres and programs; cooperative research centres; multi-institutional research centres; and university centres.

 The Purai Global Indigenous History Centre is a university centre whose focus is "integrating global and transnational analytical perspectives and frameworks with research on Indigenous and diaspora histories and other related histories of race".
 The word Purai is from the Awabakal language, and means "the world", or "earth".
 It is led by historian John Maynard.
 The centre was opened in March 2021, with the inaugural John Maynard Aboriginal history lecture given by Larissa Behrendt.

-Rankings and reputation

-Research produced by the Melbourne Institute in 2006 ranked Australian universities across seven main discipline areas: Arts & Humanities, Business & Economics, Education, Engineering, Law, Medicine, and Science.
-For each discipline, University of Newcastle was ranked:

-R1 refers to Australian and overseas Academics' rankings in tables 3.1 – 3.7 of the report.

-R2 refers to the Articles and Research rankings in tables 5.1 – 5.7 of the report.

-No. refers to the total number of institutions in the table against which University of Newcastle is compared.